marcomaroni-github/twitter-to-bluesky/README.md

 > Imported tweets appear as recent posts on your BlueSky timeline

-Some of the posts may show up as recent posts on your timeline during import process.
+Some of the tweets may show up as recent posts on your BlueSky timeline during the import process.
 This seems to be a bug with how BlueSky handles the recently imported tweets.
-They don't show up in other people's timelines.
+They don't show up in other people's timelines, and their date gets corrected in a couple of minutes.
 No need to worry about this.
-See #97.
+Issue #97.

 > You get an error like "XRPCError: missing jobId" and your Twitter account has videos